bluepepperok/doge-nft-spec/README.md

     1. OP_RETURN of the following 45 bytes:
         1. "DogecoinNFTv" (12 bytes)
         2. varint representing `1` (1 byte)
-        3. IPFS CIDv0 of metadata (32 bytes, this is a sha256 hash)
+        3. IPFS CIDv0 of mint descriptor (32 bytes, this is a sha256 hash)
-    2. NFT owner UTXO
+    2. NFT owner UTXOs
         - Locking script is P2PKH to NFT owner’s PKH
-        - Amount should be the [NFT owner magic value](#nft-owner-utxo-magic-value).
+        - Amount should be the [NFT owner UTXO magic value](#nft-owner-utxo-magic-value).
+        - There should be as many consecutive NFT owner UTXOs as NFT descriptors present in the mint descriptor.
     3. Change (optional, can be more than one)
+        - The first change output must not have an amount equal to the [NFT owner UTXO magic value](#nft-owner-utxo-magic-value).

+Note that there's a variable number of outputs in this transaction.

+The following must be true for the mint tx to be considered valid:

+- There must be enough NFT owner outputs for the NFTs listed in the mint descriptor.
+Each one of them must have the [NFT owner UTXO magic value](#nft-owner-utxo-magic-value) for its attached amount.
+- There must be at least one NFT in the mint descriptor.
+- The owner of all NFT owner UTXOs minted must be the signer of the mint descriptor.
+In other words, the PKH in the locking script for each of the NFT owner UTXOs generated in this tx must be the PKH of the signer of the mint descriptor.
+- The signer of the mint descriptor must be the signer of the collection referenced in the mint descriptor.
+- The first change output must not have an amount equal to the [NFT owner UTXO magic value](#nft-owner-utxo-magic-value).

 ### Sell offer tx